insthync/awesome-unity3d/README.md

 * [unity-webxr-export](https://github.com/De-Panther/unity-webxr-export) - Develop and export WebXR experiences using Unity WebGL
 * [Simple-WebXR-Unity](https://github.com/Rufus31415/Simple-WebXR-Unity) - SimpleWebXR is a lightweight library that exposes the WebXR javascript API in your C# Unity code.
 * [ultimatexr-unity](https://github.com/VRMADA/ultimatexr-unity) - UltimateXR is a free, open source framework that facilitates the creation of VR applications.
+* [VisualProfiler-Unity](https://github.com/microsoft/VisualProfiler-Unity) - The Visual Profiler provides a drop in solution for viewing your mixed reality Unity application's frame rate, scene complexity, and memory usage.

 ### Web View
 * [servo-unity](https://github.com/MozillaReality/servo-unity) - This project constitutes a Unity native plugin and a set of Unity C# script components allow third parties to incorporate Servo browser windows into Unity scenes.